ferbncode/ferbncode.github.io/_includes/intro.md

-Hi there, my name is Lawrence Pan and I am currently a Software Engineering student at the University of Waterloo.
+Hi there o/, my name is Suyash Garg and I am currently working as a Software Engineer at Zalando.

 Click [here](/about) to learn more about me.